salma-emara/aps105-book/textbook/chapters/chapter05-functions/communicate-from-function.md

 Basic skeleton of a program that uses functions.
 ```

-In-progress!!

 The order of the parameters passed to a function MUST be the same as the order of the parameters in the header of the function.
-We will see examples of this in the next section.

 [^1]: Inputs to programs are in **bold**.